-No. Requirement Proposed actions Responsible role Timing Relevant NVMP section E47 An Out of Hours Work Protocol for the assessment, management and approval of work outside of standard construction hours, as defined in Condition E36 of this approval, must be prepared in consultation with the EPA and submitted to the Secretary for approval before construction commences for works not subject to an EPL.
-The protocol must include: Project will use the City & Southwest Out of hour works protocol (sm-1700005396, version 5.2) Construction managers Project Environment Manager Prior to commenceme nt of OOHW not subject to Section 5.1.3 the identification of low and high risk construction activities; 3 the EPL • a risk assessment process in which the AA reviews all proposed out of hours activities and identifies their risk levels; • a process for the endorsement of out of hours activities by the AA and approval by the ER for construction activities deemed to be of: i. low environmental risk; or ii. high risk where all construction works cease by 9pm.
+No. Requirement Proposed actions Responsible role Timing Relevant NVMF section E47 An Out of Hours Work Protocol for the assessment, management and approval of work outside of standard construction hours, as defined in Condition E36 of this approval, must be prepared in consultation with the EPA and submitted to the Secretary for approval before construction commences for works not subject to an EPL.
+The protocol must include: Southwest Out of hour works protocol (sm- Construction managers Project Environment Manager Prior to commenceme nt of OOHW not subject to Section 5.1.3 the identification of low and high risk construction activities; 5 the EPL a risk assessment process in which the AA reviews all proposed out of hours activities and identifies their risk levels; a process for the endorsement of out of hours activities by the AA and approval by the ER for construction activities deemed to be of: i. low environmental risk; or ii. high risk where all construction works cease by 9pm.
 All other high risk out of hours construction must be submitted to the Secretary for approval unless otherwise approved through an EPL.
 The protocol must detail standard assessment, mitigation and notification requirements for high and low risk out of hours works, and detail a standard protocol for referring applications to the Secretary.
-E48 Notwithstanding Condition E36 of this approval and subject to Condition E47, the following activities may be undertaken 24 hours per day, seven (7) days per week: Section 4.2 Approvals, Environment and Construction Section 4.2 (a) tunnelling and associated support activities (excluding cut and cover tunnelling, and excluding the installation and decommissioning of the Blues Point acoustic shed except where compliance with Condition E44 is achieved); Sustainability Man- ager Construction (b) excavation within an acoustic enclosure (excluding the Blues Point temporary site except where compliance with Condition E44 is achieved); managers Project Environment (c) excavation at Central (excluding Central Walk works at 20-28 Chalmers Street, Surry Hills) without an acoustic enclosure; Manager (d) station and tunnel fit out; and (e) haulage and delivery of spoil and materials.
-E48.1 Notwithstanding E48(a), the Proponent must use best endeavours to schedule annoying activities, including steel hammering and movement of the self-propelled modular trailer, at the Blues Point temporary site between 7am and 8pm.
-E49 All acoustic sheds must be erected as soon as site establishment works at the facilities are completed and before undertaking any works or activities which are required to be conducted within the sheds.
-N/A, the Project will use th e existing acoustic shed on Hickson Roa d, see Section 6.3
+E48 Notwithstanding Condition E36 of this approval and subject to Condition E47, the following activities may be undertaken 24 hours per day, seven (7) days per week: h Approvals, Environment and Construction Section 4.2 (a) tunnelling and associated support activities (excluding cut and cover tunnelling, and excluding the installation and decommissioning of the Blues Point acoustic shed except where compliance with Condition E44 is achieved); Sustainability Man- ager Construction (b) excavation within an acoustic enclosure (excluding the Blues Point temporary site except where compliance with Condition E44 is achieved); managers Project Environment (c) excavation at Central (excluding Central Walk works at 20-28 Chalmers Street, Surry Hills) without an acoustic enclosure; Manager (d) station and tunnel fit out; and (e) haulage and delivery of spoil and materials.
+E48.1 Notwithstanding E48(a), the Proponent must use best endeavours to schedule annoying activities, including steel hammering and movement of the self-propelled modular trailer, at the Blues Point temporary site between 7am and 8pm. =10 All acoustic shads must be arected as soon as site establishment works at the facilities are completed